 The command line option

---purge permanently deletes a directory or file, including all historical versions, from your SpiderOak account.
+--purge permanently deletes a directory or file, including all historical versions, from your account.
 It is not reversible.
-Basic usage is:
+To use it, quit SpiderOak ONE (fully shut it down, don't merely minimize it), open a terminal or command prompt, and enter a command of the form:

 Only files and directories can be purged, not devices.
 There is no command line option to purge a device.